FIELDS: Face reconstruction with accurate Inference of Expression using Learning with Direct Supervision: Method

 \section{Method}

-We present a hybrid 2D/3D supervision framework FIELDS that extends the TEASER~\cite{teaser} self-supervised 3D face reconstruction with two key innovations: direct FLAME~\cite{FLAME}‐expression supervision from BP4D~\cite{bp4d} scans and an auxiliary emotion‐recognition head, yielding high‐fidelity, affect‐rich 3D reconstructions.
-As shown in \cref{fig:pipeline}, our model comprises: (1) a FLAME‐based encoder and neural generator for disentangled shape, pose and expression estimation; (2) direct 3D expression loss using ground‐truth FLAME parameters; and (3) an emotion recognition head with an intensity‐aware loss.
+We present FIELDS, a hybrid 2D/3D supervision framework that extends the TEASER~\cite{teaser} self-supervised monocular 3D face reconstruction pipeline with two complementary signals: (i) scan-derived (fit-derived) supervision on FLAME~\cite{FLAME} expression parameters from BP4D~\cite{bp4d} to anchor expression learning, and (ii) an auxiliary affect recognition head trained jointly to inject affect supervision directly in the 3DMM parameter space.
+As shown in \cref{fig:pipeline}, FIELDS consists of: (1) a FLAME-based encoder and neural synthesizer for estimating shape, pose, and expression; (2) a scan-derived expression anchoring loss on FLAME expression--jaw parameters; and (3) an auxiliary affect objective combining discrete emotion and valence--arousal supervision.